-Anyone can suffer from thrombosis and therefore pulmonary embolism (the risk is the same inmen andwomen), but it spontation of the same inmen and the same index of the same i
+Anyone can suffer from thrombosis and therefore pulmonary embolism (the risk is the same inmen andwomen), butitisp ossible to identify some factors that can increase the risk.

 Protracted immobility

 During periods of inactivity the blood tends to accumulate in the legs and flowmuch moreslowlyinthebodyandthisconsid erablyincreasestheriskof thrombusformation.
 This can occur for example in the case of: